At the conclusion of the DIA 2020 Global Annual Meeting, participants should be able to:

 - Identify legal, advertising, and marketing issues related to providing product information

-- Examine the challenges and opportunities in assessing medical product value and access to medicines
+- Examine the challenges and opportunities in assessing medical product value and enhancing access including the roles of technological innovation and analytics, policy, and stakeholder collaboration in improving access to needed and affordable therapies

 - Interpret and apply quality standards, regulations, and guidelines for medical product development and lifecycle management to ensure that products are safe, efficacious, and available to patients who need them most

-- Improve professional development and workplace dynamics by identifying best practices for increasing productivity, enhancing interpersonal relationships, valuing diversity, and keeping abreast of current hiring practices, leadership opportunities, and new technology trends
+- Identify best practices to foster professional development, improve workplace dynamics, increase productivity, enhance interpersonal relationships, value diversity, and keep abreast of current hiring practices, leadership opportunities, and new technology trends

-Specific learning objectives for each offering can be found on the DIA 2019 website under the program.
+Specific learning objectives for each offering will be found on the DIA 2020 website under the program in the coming months, please check back.

 Joint Accreditation Statement